toeggel/ReadTheDocs/docs/architecture/caching.md

 **SQL Server cache** allows complex queries since it is a relational DB.

-> [!info] Redis is generally recommended as a distributed cache solution
+> [!TIP] Redis is generally recommended as a distributed cache solution